RadicalOyster/ot-harjoitustyo/documentation/testing_document.md

 # Unit Testing

 Automatic tests have been written for most classes in the logic and entities packages.
 Many of these tests involve the integration of multiple different classes.
+Manual testing was mostly performed on Windows 10, though some testing has been performed on Linux as well.

 ## Test Coverage